 - It may take some practice to find the perfect angle of play for you, so take it slow and steady.
 Never rush.

 - Never insert anything into the urethra which isn't designed for that purpose.
 Inserting random objects can be extremely dangerous and cause serious injury, so don't do it!

 - Always ensure that your toys are completely sterile before play to avoid contracting a UTI (Urinary Tract Infection).
 Toys which are safe to boil (surgical steel and silicone) should be left to simmer for 10 minutes between uses.
-Other toys can be cleaned with an alcohol rub.

 - Always use a sterile lubricant to further reduce your risk of getting a UTI.

 - We don't recommend urethral penetration play for those prone to urinary tract infections.